-Reporting Procedure for SEA or Sexual Harassment
+Reporting Procedure for SEAH or Sexual Harassment

-For incidents of SEA or Sexual harassment DOT has safe, confidential and accessible mechanisms and procedures for personnel, beneficiaries and communities, including children, to report SEA allegations.
-Information on these procedures and mechanisms and how to report an incident can be found in the PSEA and SH Reporting Procedure for Staff and PSEA and SH Complaints Mechanism for Beneficiaries.
-Information on the investigation procedure can be found in the SEA Investigation Procedure.
+DOT has safe, confidential and accessible mechanisms and procedures for personnel, participants and communities, including children, to report SEAH allegations.
+Information on these procedures and mechanisms and how to report an incident can be found in the PSEAH and SH Reporting Procedure for Staff and PSEAH and SH Complaints Mechanism for participants.
+Information on the investigation procedure can be found in the SEAH Investigation Procedure.